Ecuador

 (Supreme Chief of Guayas, in rebellion)

-- 11 Oct 1883 - 15 Oct 1883 Ramón Antonio
+- 11 Oct 1883 - 15 Oct

-Borrero y Cortázar (b.
+Cortázar (b.
 1824 - d.
+1894) PC

 -

-(Vice President of the National Convention)
+(vice president of the National Convention,

-- 15 Oct 1883 - 23 Nov 1883 Rafael Pérez
+- 15 Oct 1883 - 23 Nov

 (s.a.)